zalyoung/gitlab-handbook/content/handbook/about/escalation.md

 1. Default branch being broken
 1. Broken infrastructure
-1. Time sensitive updates to the handbook where there are any issue in making the update
+1. Time sensitive updates to the handbook where there is an issue in making the update

 ## "Keep main green" group

-If after posting in `#handbook-escalation`, you are not receiving a response, please ping the [issue triager](../content-websites/#team-structure) if it's within their working hours.
+If after posting in `#handbook-escalation`, you are not receiving a response, please ping the [issue triager](maintenance.md#team-structure) if it's within their working hours.

 If they are not available, the following team members (in the table below) have volunteered to assist when available.
 Please take into consideration the listed timezone where they are generally located and their Slack status on whether they're out of office.